 Managing the soil is an all year round job.
 It’s similar to you maintaining your tummy’s health by keeping pathogens (disease causing microbes) under control in your home.
 You control pathogens by removing their food source and making the environment inhospitable for them ie washing worksurfaces, storing food at low temperatures and disposing of waste.

 I can’t control the temperature of your lawn but I can remove the food source for many of the pathogens that cause lawn diseases.
 I call it scarifying.
-They like to feed and breed in the thatch layer.
+The microbes that cause lawn diseases like to feed and breed in the thatch layer.
 Scarifying removes the thatch and helps me to keep the soil system in balance.

 The other way you may keep your digestive system healthy is to make sure you nourish the good microbes.
 I do that in your lawn by feeding the soil with nutrients that the good microbes like and need.
 That’s what lawn treatments are for.
 They nourish the soil microbes as well as the grass plants.